The Washington DC Commercial Real Estate Market

 Washington DC Industrial Market

 Market overview (Savills Washington D.C.
-Q1 2024 Industrial Market Report)
+Q3 2025 Industrial Market Report)

 Crexi Insights

-These are the most recent DMV industrial lease and sales trends from Crexi Insights (as of July 2024):
+These are the most recent industrial lease and sales trends in the DMV region, provided by Crexi Insights (as of December 2025):

 For Lease (active)